-MixedStrategyProfile Represents a mixed strategy profile over the strategies in a Game.
+MixedStrategyProfile Represents a mixed strategy profile over the strategies in nixeustrategyProffie a Game.
 MixedStrategyProfile.game The game on which this mixed strategy profile is defined.
 MixedStrategyProfile.mixed_strategies() Iterate over the mixed strategies in the profile.
 MixedStrategyProfileiter Iterate over the probabilities assigned to strategies by the profile.
 MixedStrategyProfilegetitem Access a component of the mixed strategy profile specified by index .
 MixedStrategyProfilesetitem Sets a probability or a mixed strategy to value.
 MixedStrategyProfile.payoff(player) Returns the expected payoff to a player if all players play according to the profile.
-MixedStrategyProfile.regret(strategy) Returns the regret to playing strategy , if all other players play according to the profile.
 MixedStrategyProfile.strategy_value(strategy) Returns the expected payoff to playing the strategy, if all other players play according to the profile.
 MixedStrategyProfile.
-Returns the derivative of the payoff to playing strategy , strategy_value_deriv() with respect to the probability that other is played.
+Returns the regret to playing strategy , if all other players strategy_regret(strategy) play according to the profile.
+MixedStrategyProfile.player_regret(player) Returns the regret of player for playing their mixed strategy, if all other players play according to the profile.
+MixedStrategyProfile.max_regret() Returns the maximum regret of any player.
+MixedStrategyProfile.
+Returns the derivative of the payoff to playing strategy, strategy_value_deriv() with respect to the probability that other is played.
 MixedStrategyProfile.liap_value() Returns the Lyapunov value (see [McK91]) of the strategy profile.
 MixedStrategyProfile.as_behavior() Creates a mixed behavior profile which is equivalent to this mixed strategy profile.
-MixedStrategyProfile.randomize([denom]) Randomizes the probabilities in the profile.
 MixedStrategyProfile.normalize() Create a profile with the same strategy proportions as this one, but normalised so probabilities for each player sum to one.
 MixedStrategyProfile.copy() Creates a copy of the mixed strategy profile.
 MixedStrategy(profile, player) A probability distribution over a player's strategies.
 MixedStrategyiter() Iterate over the probabilities assigned to strategies by the mixed strategy.
 MixedStrategygetitem(index) Returns the probability that the strategy referred to by index is played.
 MixedStrategysetitem(index, value) Sets the probability a strategy is played.